-Head Gardener of Horatio’s Garden South West, Stephen Hackett, has written a wonderful article for the February issue of The English Garden magazine, which is on sale now.
+Head Gardener of Horatio’s Garden South West, Stephen Hackett, has written a wonderful article for the February issue of The English Garden magazine.

 The piece is part of a follow-up to Horatio’s Garden South West’s acknowledgment in the ‘Nation’s Favourite Garden’ competition, which took place in late 2019.
 The issue itself showcases all six winners, therefore this latest publication truly is full to the brim with inspiration – even more so than usual!